twelvelabs-io/tl-solutions-samples/Workshops/TwelveLabs_Bedrock_Workshop/README.md

 # TwelveLabs on Amazon Bedrock Workshop

-These hands-on workshops introduce how to use TwelveLabs models on Amazon Bedrock.
+These hands-on workshops introduce how to use [TwelveLabs models on Amazon Bedrock](https://aws.amazon.com/bedrock/twelvelabs/).
 The workshops are designed to help you understand how to leverage TwelveLabs' video understanding capabilities within the Bedrock ecosystem, with step-by-step guides and example notebooks.

-Check the [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html) for the latest list of supported regions for each model.
+Check the [Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html) for the latest list of supported regions for each model.
+Learn more about the integration on the [TwelveLabs documentation](https://docs.twelvelabs.io/v1.3/docs/cloud-partner-integrations/amazon-bedrock).

 <p align="center">
   <img src="twelvelabs-bedrock.png" alt="TwelveLabs on Amazon Bedrock" width="500"/>